LucasSinghavarafrei/ProjectDB_Singhavara_Nguyen--Godin/README.md

 Track Details: A track has a title, a duration, and a "vibe" category.
 A track can appear on only one album (excluding remixes, which we treat as new tracks).

 Production Credits: Each track is composed and written by one or more producers/songwriters.
 We need to track their royalty percentages.

-Communication & Socials: Each group has multiple official social media accounts (Instagram, TikTok, X).
-Each account is managed by a specific staff member.

-Marketing Campaigns: A marketing campaign is launched to promote a specific album.
-A campaign includes several "events" (Teaser drops, Showcase, Pop-up stores).

-Merchandising: Every album launch is accompanied by specific merchandise items (Lightsticks, Photocards, Photocards sets).
-We track the stock and price for each.

 Fan Engagement: Fans can register for an official "Fanclub."
 Each fanclub is dedicated to one specific group.